-The dwelling unit ID (DUID) is a five-digit random number assigned after the case was sampled for MEPS.
-The three-digit person number (PID) uniquely identifies each person within the dwelling unit.
-The eight-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
-For detailed information on dwelling units and families, please refer to the documentation for the 2014 Full Year Population Characteristics File.
+The dwelling unit ID (DUID) is a seven-digit random number assigned after the case was sampled for MEPS.
+A three-digit person number (PID) uniquely identifies each person within the dwelling unit.
+The ten-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
+As part of the new